Testing and debugging an application

 CONFIG_TFM_CMAKE_BUILD_TYPE_RELWITHDEBINFO Kconfig option.

-When you are following the Debugging an application process in the nRF Connect for VS Code extension and select the Enable debug options checkbox in the Add Build Configuration page, the following Kconfig options are set to
+When you are following the How to debug an application process in the nRF Connect for VS Code extension and select the Enable debug options checkbox in the Add Build Configuration page, the following Kconfig options are set to

 y when you add the configuration: